storeon/storeon/README.md

 Event listener accepts the current state as a first argument and optional event object as a second.

-So event listeners can be a reducers as well.
+So event listeners can be a reducer as well.
 As in Redux’s reducers, you should change immutable.

 ```js